Henan Provincial Committee of the Chinese Communist Party

 The Henan Provincial Committee of the Chinese Communist Party is the provincial committee of the Chinese Communist Party (CCP) in Henan.
 The CCP committee secretary is the highest ranking post in the province.
-The current secretary is Liu Ning, who succeeded Lou Yangsheng on 31 December 2024.
+The current secretary is Zhou Zuyi, who succeeded Liu Ning on 23 September 2026.

 History

 In December 1921, the first CCP organization in Henan was established in Luoyang.

 In 1949, the Henan Provincial Committee of the CCP was established.

 Organization

 The organization of the Henan Provincial Committee includes: